 Join the movement, Be the movement

 Keeping it Wild is an ambitious project, funded by National Lottery Heritage Fund, that will empower and inspire 600 young people aged 11-25, from backgrounds currently under-represented in natural heritage, to gain vital skills while discovering, conserving and sharing their experiences of the capital’s wild spaces.

 Young Londoners from a range of backgrounds have the opportunity to take part in five different activity strands, with the programme path tailored – by young people themselves – to best suit their needs, interests and age group.

-There are plenty of opportunities for you, or your group to get involved in this exciting programme:
+There are plenty of opportunities for you, or your group to get involved in:

 Young People's Forum

 A diverse group of 16-25-year-olds acting as a consultative panel and sounding board for this project.
 A chance to get your voice heard and gain media accreditation with Headliners (UK)!

 Wild Action Programme

 An exciting, free opportunity for groups to develop key skills in urban nature conservation through a series of workshops.
 Gain a John Muir Award and receive accredited media and journalist training with Headliners (UK).

 Activities are tailored to meet the needs of your group and the Curriculum.